hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 ### Features

-**NOTE:** The default version of the script enabled most of the features and changes have been made to some base values.
+<ins>**NOTE:**</ins> The default version of the script enabled most of the features and changes have been made to some base values.
 All changes can be easily configured in the file.
-A variant with vanilla values is provided in the repository.
+A [variant with vanilla values](https://github.com/hypn0tick/nms-lua-mods/blob/master/01%20-%20Hypn0tick%20Mods/Modular%20Flight%20Framework/Variants/Vanilla.lua) is provided in the repository.

 - Modular features that can be enabled/disabled individually.